cwhittaker1000/submicroscopic_malaria/README.md

 - [Installation Guide and Instructions for Use](#Installation-Guide-and-Instructions-for-Use)

 # Overview
-This repository contains code used to generate the figures for the (submitted) publication:
+This repository contains code used in the analyses and generation of the figures for the publication:

-**Global & Temporal Patterns of Submicroscopic Plasmodium falciparum Malaria Infection**
+**Global patterns of submicroscopic Plasmodium falciparum malaria infection: insights from a systematic review and meta-analysis of population surveys**
-*Charles Whittaker<sup>1</sup>, Hannah Slater<sup>1,2</sup>, Teun Bousema<sup>3</sup>, Chris Drakeley<sup>4</sup>, Azra Ghani<sup>1</sup> and Lucy Okell<sup>1</sup>*
+*Charles Whittaker<sup>1</sup>, Hannah Slater<sup>1,2</sup>, Rebecca Nash<sup>1</sup>, Teun Bousema<sup>3</sup>, Chris Drakeley<sup>4</sup>, Azra Ghani<sup>1</sup> and Lucy Okell<sup>1</sup>*
 *<sup>1</sup>MRC Centre for Global Infectious Disease Analysis, Department of Infectious Disease Epidemiology, Imperial College London, London, United Kingdom*
 *<sup>2</sup>PATH, 2201 Westlake Avenue, Seattle, USA*
-*<sup>3</sup>Department of Medical Microbiology, Radboud University Medical Center, Nijmegen, The Netherlands* *<sup>4</sup>Department of Immunology and Infection, Faculty of Infectious and Tropical Diseases, London School of Hygiene and Tropical Medicine, London, United Kingdom*
+*<sup>3</sup>Department of Medical Microbiology, Radboud University Medical Center, Nijmegen, The Netherlands* *<sup>4</sup>Department of Infection Biology, Faculty of Infectious and Tropical Diseases, London School of Hygiene and Tropical Medicine, London, United Kingdom*

+Published in The Lancet Microbe and freely available at the following link: https://www.thelancet.com/journals/lanmic/article/PIIS2666-5247(21)00055-0/fulltext

-Specifically, it uses a database of collated malaria cross-sectional survey data (where populations have had infection status determined by both Light Microscopy and PCR) to:
+This work collates and analyses a database of  malaria cross-sectional survey data (where populations have had infection status determined by both Light Microscopy and PCR) to:

 - Explore how the proportion of submicroscopically infected individuals varies across the transmission gradient **(Figure 1)**
 - Assess the extent of geographical variation in the proportion of submicroscopically infected individuals **(Figure 2)**